Social skills: what they are and why they’re important

 - do a role-play where your child suggests what to play with the other child

-- play the games that the children might play together.
+- play the games that the children might play together

 For older children you could also try setting up situations that involve a social problem – for example, having one piece of cake left over for two people.
 Then you could role-play possible solutions, like both people sharing the cake.
-Other social problems could include not liking what has been cooked for dinner, not having a turn on the computer, or losing a brother’s toy.
+Other social problems could include not liking what has been cooked for dinner, not having a turn on the computer, or losing a sibling’s toy.

 For example, you could use words or pictures as prompts for different conversation topics, like a picture of a cat to remind your child to talk to grandparents about their cat.

-Using social skills in different situations
+Helping autistic children use social skills in different situations

 To help your child use skills at school, talk to your child’s teacher to make sure you’re both using the same prompts for your child.
-It also helps to practise the same social skills in lots of different situations – for example, sharing pencils with a friend who visits, or sharing pencils with a sibling at a café.
+It also helps to practise the same social skills in many different situations – for example, sharing pencils with a friend who visits, or sharing pencils with a sibling at a café.